 It has also been designed around the natural environment, specifically to protect the special characteristics of the site.

 The first tenants to occupy the park are involved in honey processing, culinary oil extraction, bio-fuel energy, covered horticulture and food manufacturing and processing.
 All of these businesses are building off the local growing conditions and the abundance of quality raw materials being produced by our primary sectors.

 The Ngawha Innovation & Enterprise Park is close to Top Energy’s geothermal power station at Ngawha.
 Tenants and investors will benefit from subsidised infrastructure provision, highly competitive land prices and reduced-rate electricity that Top Energy is able to provide.

 The site is 90 minutes by road to New Zealand’s only natural deep-water port, Northport, and less than 30mins to Bay of Islands Airport.
 Highly productive agricultural land lies within a radius of 90 minutes by road.

 The park is being designed to operate as a ‘closed loop’ system as far as possible.
 This will be achieved partly through the development becoming home to enterprises that can use the waste and unwanted by-products of other businesses on the site.

 This will avoid placing additional demand on already-stretched community services such as potable water, raw water, waste water treatment and waste management services.

-Preliminary discussions are already underway with the Department of Corrections, local community trusts, and local and national educational institutions about working with potential investors in the area to develop a pool of skilled labour.
-This would help equip local people with relevant skills and qualifications that are transferable anywhere in the world, opening significant doors for the young people of the area particularly.
+Discussions are already underway with the Department of Corrections, local community trusts, and local and national educational institutions about working with the park’s first businesses and potential investors in the area to develop a pool of skilled labour.
+This will help equip local people with relevant skills and qualifications that are transferable anywhere in the world, opening significant doors for the young people of the area particularly.